weakish/docs-en/views/sms-guide.md

 There are plenty of scenarios in which your app may need to send text messages to your users:

-- User verification: When a user attempts to log in or change password, a text message containing verification code can be sent to the user to ensure the security of the account.
+- User verification: When a user attempts to log in or change their password, a text message containing verification code can be sent to the user to ensure the security of the account.
 - Operation verification: For apps demanding high security levels (like banking apps), when a user performs sensitive operations like transferring money or making payments, a verification code can be helpful to confirm if the user themself is performing the operation.
 - Notifications and marketing: Merchants may send users notifications containing status updates regarding their orders, or campaigns regarding new products and promotions.